We protect homeowners from the games and fine print insurance companies are known for.

 As the phrase suggests, loss of use is an insurance coverage that provides compensation to homeowners or business owners in the event they are unable to use their space.
 If your home or business facility is rendered unusable, you may be entitled to compensation.

 If you are a homeowner with an active mortgage, the mortgage clause in your policy is intended to protect the bank or financial institution that owns your property.
 The clause basically functions as a separate policy between your insurance provider and the bank – guaranteeing them that they will receive a settlement, even in the event that the homeowner is found responsible for the accident.

 This clause appears in nearly all insurance policies and serves to protect the insurance company.
 The nuclear hazard clause eliminates coverage for damage that results from nuclear reactions.

-Your homeowner’s insurance policy will include liability coverage.
-Within the sections of that liability coverage, you’re likely to find a list of coverages for events or accidents you may have personal liability for managing.
+Your homeowner’s insurance policy might include liability coverage.
+Within the sections of that liability coverage, you’re likely to find a list of coverages for events or accidents you may have personal liability for.
 As an example, the policy may specify what will happen in cases where a claim is caused by personal activities, pet exposures, and certain incidentals.

 While personal property is mostly self-explanatory – homeowners should not that insurance providers differentiate between personal property and “real” property.
 Real property is the land you own, the buildings and crops on that land, and anything that may be beneath the soil of your land such as oil or spring water.
 Personal property is all property that is not considered “real” property.